joakim/kay/ideas.md

 ### + Pure FP

 Extremes are not beneficial.
-While Clojure combines pure functional programming with managed stateful reference types, this language combines pure OOP with immutable value types and first-class functions.
-Its OOP parts remain pure.
+While Clojure combines pure functional programming with managed stateful reference types, this language combines pure object-oriented programming with immutable value types and first-class functions.
+Its object-oriented parts remain pure.

 Certain aspects of a program might be best modelled using object-oriented thinking, while other aspects best handled using functional programming principles.
 Structuring a project as discrete entities, interacting by sending messages containing immutable values, and internally processing those values using pure functions, might be the best of both worlds?